noyshlomo/BeSafe-Hackathon/README.md

 ### Clone the Repository
 To get started with this project, you need to clone the repository to your local machine.
 Follow these steps:
-1. Create a project from this repository by clicking on `Use this template` -> `Create a new repository` (more info [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)) - only ONCE per project
+1. Create a project from this repository by clicking on `Use this template` -> `Create a new repository` (more info [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template))
 1. Clone the new Repository: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 ### Server Setup